Azilsartan

-Azilsartan is an angiotensin II receptor antagonist used in the treatment of hypertension, developed by Takeda.
-It is marketed in tablet form under the brand name Edarbi as the prodrug azilsartan medoxomil.
+Azilsartan, sold under the brand name Edarbi among others, is used for the treatment of hypertension.
+It is used as the prodrug azilsartan medoxomil, is an angiotensin II receptor antagonist, and was developed by Takeda.

 The most common adverse reaction in adults is diarrhea.

 It is available as a generic medication.
 It is also sold as a combination drug with chlortalidone under the brand name Edarbyclor.

-Structure activity relationship

-Like other ARBs, the Azilsartan group has an extended diphenyl group within the structure.
-An interesting aspect of the molecule is that unlike other ARBs which have a tetrazole attached to the molecule, Azilsartan has an oxadiazole, which has an acidic proton at the nitrogen.
-The tetrazole represents a non-classical bio-isostere.
-The carboxylate seen in the molecule is the active moiety after the molecule has been metabolized.
-Azilsartan is a pro-drug.

 Medical uses

 Azilsartan is used for the treatment of hypertension in adults.
 One of the benefits of the medication is that Azilsartan does not need dose adjustments for patients with renal or hepatic dysfunction.

 Contraindications

 Azilsartan must not be used with aliskiren, a renin inhibitor, in patients with diabetes as this increases the risk of serious adverse effects.
 Like other antihypertensive drugs acting on the renin–angiotensin system, it is contraindicated during the second and third trimesters of pregnancy.
-It should not be used during pregnancy in the United States.
+It should not be used during pregnancy.